ClaireLyu/2020-NASA-Challenge/Doc/README.md

-Please put documents for the project here.
+Please put presentations/docs for the project here.